lucatolton/ShadowsDash/README.md

 Welcome to the ALPHA version of Shadow's Dash!
 This version **is not meant to be used in a production environement**, but rather be used for add-ons developement, and testing purposes.
 If you find a bug, report it asap!

 # 🎨 Frontend
-We are using argon free as a frontend.
+We are using argon as a frontend.
 You can change that!
 Read the documentation to learn more.

 # 👔 Contributing
 I'm open to all contributions!
 Feel free to help! :)